 - Towards the end of the "Real Thing" sequence from Big The Musical, Susan's "oldest, longest, dearest" male friends casually warn Josh, "Don't hurt Susan, or we'll break your kneecaps if you do."

 - Bad Boys II has one of the absolute best versions of this trope when Marcus and Mike terrorize Marcus' daughter's date.
 It has to be seen to be believed.

 - In the extended cut of The Lord of the Rings: The Return of the King.
-Samwise Gamgee gives Gollum a warning about betrayal and harming Frodo when the latter becomes suspicious of what lies in Shelob's Cave.
-Notable in that this is not a romantic quarrel on any side — it's the hero's Not Love Interest informing an old adversary that he'll pay if he harms him or even does something that causes him to come to harm.
+Samwise Gamgee gives Gollum a warning about betraying and harming Frodo when the latter becomes suspicious of what lies in Shelob's Cave.
+Notable in that this is not a romantic quarrel on any side — this is the hero's Not Love Interest informing an old adversary that he'll pay if he harms his friend or even does something that causes him to be harmed.